Michonvv/random-history-fact/README.md

 }
 ```

+---

 ## Usage
 To get a random historical fact, make an HTTP GET request to the following URL:
 ```url
 https://randomhistoricalfact.000webhostapp.com/fact
 ```
+**⚠️ NOTE:** As mentioned above, this endpoint is no longer functional.
+You will need to host your own version of this API.

 ### Example using JavaScript
 Here's how to fetch and display a random historical fact in JavaScript: